Low-fiber/low-residue diet: Quantity of Fiber

 A low-fiber diet is not a no-fiber diet.
 A 2015 review article recommends less than 10 grams of fiber per day.
 Other sources recommend that a patient on a low-fiber diet eat no more than 10–15 grams of fiber per day.
 Some sources recommend serving sizes that contain no more than 2 grams per serving.

 Grains

 Some diets recommend limiting servings of baked goods to 2 grams per serving.
 Other diets recommend limiting these servings to just 1 gram per serving.
 Most diets also recommend eating warm cereals such as cream of wheat, cream of rice, grits, and farina.

 Fruits

 Some diets allow additional raw fruits such as very soft apricot, canned fruit cocktail, grapes, peaches, papayas, plums, or citrus fruits without membrane, but two rule out all raw fruits.
 Some allow applesauce, other fruit sauces, or peeled and well-cooked apples.

 Vegetables

 Many diets specifically recommend tomato sauce and prohibit pickles.
 Two diets actually limit the well-cooked vegetables to yellow squash without seeds, green beans, wax beans, spinach, pumpkin, eggplant, asparagus, beets, and carrots.
-Two diets allow some raw vegetables: lettuce, cucumber (without seeds), and zucchini, and one allows raw onion.
+Two diets allow some raw vegetables: lettuce, cucumber (without seeds), and zucchini.